Master real-time voice AI architecture: turn detection, streaming STT/LLM/TTS, native audio trade-offs, WebRTC transport, and barge-in state.

 17 }

-18]Using a batch recognizer such as Whisper[8] after speech_end is much simpler, but it adds an extra decode step after the user stops talking.
+18]Using a batch recognizer such as Whisper[8] after an endpoint event is much simpler, but it adds the endpoint wait and full decode after the user stops talking.

 1import json